 Adapted from Reproductive healthcare for incarcerated women and adolescent females.
 Committee Opinion No. 535.
 American College of Obstetricians and Gynecologists.
+Obstet Gynecol 2012;120:425-9.
+The following applies to all those in the criminal justice system, especially those who are juveniles.

-Obstet Gynecol 2012;120:425-9. ☐ A full continuum of care is provided including: ☐ Appropriate cancer screenings based on age and other risk categories \square \rightarrow Follow up to any positive screens is provided ☐ In-house services or referrals for preventive and curative care ☐ Health education ☐ Adequate planning before release from correctional facility ☐ Behavioral health screening, using a validated instrument, and brief intervention, brief treatment and/or higher levels of treatment are provided including for: Depression Anxiety ☐ Suicidal ideation ☐ Tobacco use Alcohol ☐ Other drug use ☐ Full continuum of care for those who are pregnant is provided including: ☐ Training for providers on how to care for pregnant inmates ☐ Access to prenatal care ☐ Access to abortion services ☐ Restraints are avoided during labor and delivery ☐ Medications and comprehensive care coordination for opioid use disorder during pregnancy □ Postpartum breastfeeding promotion ☐ Access to the full range of contraception services is available ☐ If hospitalization or other off-site healthcare occurs, prescribed treatments, such as medications, continue once the patient returns to the correctional facility ☐ Incarcerated women and adolescents are protected from sexual abuse \Box \rightarrow If sexual abuse occurs, the guilty party is punished to the full extent of the law
+- □ A full continuum of evidence-informed care is provided including: - □ Appropriate cancer screenings based on age and other risk categories - $\Box \rightarrow$ Follow up to any positive screens is provided - □ Medications for opioid use disorder - □ In-house services or referrals for preventive and curative care - □ Health education - □ Adequate planning before release from correctional facility - Behavioral health screening, using a validated instrument, and brief intervention, brief treatment and/or higher levels of treatment are provided including for: - Depression - Anxiety - □ Suicidal ideation - □ Tobacco use - □ Alcohol - Other drug use - □ Full continuum of care for those who are pregnant is provided including: - □ Training for providers on how to care for pregnant inmates - □ Access to prenatal care - □ Access to abortion services - □ Restraints are avoided during labor and delivery - Medications and comprehensive care coordination for substance use disorder during pregnancy - □ Postpartum breastfeeding promotion - □ Newborns are not separated from the gestational parent upon delivery - Access to the full range of contraception services is available - □ If hospitalization or other off-site healthcare occurs, prescribed treatments, such as medications, continue once the patient returns to the correctional facility - □ Incarcerated people are protected from sexual abuse - $\Box \rightarrow$ If sexual abuse occurs, and the survivor wishes to prosecute the case, the guilty party is punished to the full extent of the law